arifkhaan/arifkhaan.github.io/aboutme.md

 Keeping aside all the jargons, maths and information, I love to spend my leisure on reading about photography and experimenting with my camera.

-#### Research Interest

-My interest includes
-- Modeling of 5G and beyond 5G networks using Stochastic geometery
-- Heterogeneous Cellular networks for 5G,
-- Energy efficiency and resource allocation in Heterogeneous Cellular networks,
-- Full duplex MIMO and massive MIMO.
-- Millimeter wave communications
-- D2D communication
-- UAV assisted communication
-- Machine learning in communication
-- I am also interested in performance-complexity analysis of detection algorithms and channel coding for MIMO-OFDM system.

 #### Education